samsarahq/oauth-samples/README.md

 cp .env.example .env
 ```

 Be sure to store access tokens and refresh tokens securely.
-These examples store the user's credentials in a local SQLite database for simplicity of the demo..
+These examples store credentials in a local SQLite database for simplicity of the demo.

 ### Overview